Dog sets Frisbee catch world record during halftime of Orlando Apollos game

 As the Orlando Apollos won their third straight game Saturday to start the inaugural Alliance of American Football season, the most impressive player on the field had four legs.

-Gary Duke, the director of the Central Florida Disc Club, threw a Frisbee 83-yards downfield at Spectrum Stadium and it was caught in a stunning play by a dog named Eurie.
+Gary Duke, with Halftime Dogs, threw a Frisbee 83-yards downfield at Spectrum Stadium and it was caught in a stunning play by a dog named Eurie.

 NHL TEAM OWNER INVESTS $250M IN AAF AFTER REPORT UPSTART LEAGUE NEEDED CASH INJECTION